PhilipLGQ/CS460-Systems-For-Data-Management/README.md

 The aim of this project is to expose various programming paradigms that are featured in modern scale-out data processing frameworks.
 In this project, we are expected to implement data processing pipelines over Apache Spark in Scala.
-For a project overview and detailed task requirements, please refer to the *.pdf* version of the project description.
+For a project overview and detailed task requirements, please refer to the *ProjectDescription.pdf*.

 ## Documentation
 ### Prerequisites